MonST3R: A Simple Approach for Estimating Geometry in the Presence of Motion: Method

 \myparagraph{Instrinsics and relative pose estimation.} Since the intrinsic parameters are estimated based on the pointmap in its own camera frame $\mathbf{X}^{t; t\myleftarrowd t'}$, the assumptions and computation listed in \duster{} are still valid, and we only need to solve for focal length $f^t$ to obtain the camera intrinsics $\mathbf{K}^t$.

-To estimate relative pose $\mathbf{P} = [\mathbf{R} | \mathbf{T}]$, where $\mathbf{R}$ and $\mathbf{T}$ represent the camera’s rotation and translation, respectively, dynamic objects violate several assumptions required for the use of an epipolar matrix~\citep{hartley2003multiple} or Procrustes alignment~\citep{luo1999procrustes}.
-Instead, we use RANSAC~\citep{fischler1981random} and PnP~\citep{hartley2003multiple, lepetit2009ep}.
-For most scenes, where most pixels are static, random samples of points will place more emphasis on the static elements, and relative pose can be estimated robustly using the inliers.
+To estimate relative pose $\mathbf{P^*} = [\mathbf{R^*} | \mathbf{T^*}]$, where $\mathbf{R^*}$ and $\mathbf{T^*}$ represent the camera’s rotation and translation, respectively, dynamic objects violate the assumptions for methods relying on correspondences between \textit{two views}, \eg, epipolar matrix~\citep{hartley2003multiple} with 2D and Procrustes alignment~\citep{luo1999procrustes} with 3D correspondences.
+Instead, we leverage per-pixel 2D-3D correspondences within the \textit{same view} and use PnP~\citep{lepetit2009ep} to recover the relative pose: